General Callback Information

 Location: 907 West Main Street, Lewisville (Same location as Auditions)

-Get to know your character and what they sing (if they sing.)
+Do some research- get to know your character.
 We don't want to see replicas of how other people have played the role, but we do want you to be familiar with the characters and the songs.
-Check out the professional cast recordings in advance to know how the songs go.
+Check out the Broadway or London cast album in advance to know how the songs go.
 We will have scripts and sheet music for you at callbacks with the selected cuts we want to hear.
 We will not spend a lot of time teaching the songs.
+Singing Characters may also have cold reads of the script.
+Non-Singing characters will have cold reads of the script.

 Questions?